|

 a "bad" time, that needs to be dealt with behaviorally,

+not medically.
 What I am

 continually seeing in these children is the better their brain